eduh/WorldcatRTA/README.md

 The service expects a OCN number from a WorldCat title as start identifier.
 The service tries to resolve this to an Aleph systemnumber and will provide the availability of the items.

 To make this work you need several things

--A PHP with CURL website where the endpoint lives.
-HTTPS is highly recommended -Make sure your mod_rewrite is working
+*A PHP with CURL website where the endpoint lives.
+HTTPS is highly recommended *Make sure your mod_rewrite is working
 -A writable directory for logging.
 Default configuration is /tmp/ -Access to your Aleph Xservices from your endpoint the portal-x credentials) -Someone who can configure your Worldcat instance to consume the REST service